Achievable logoAchievable logo

 D. movie, my

 Answer: D is the correct answer.
-There’s no independent clause on the left side of the punctuation, so that removes options A and C. Since the first clause of the sentence is a dependent clause, we need a comma, so that removes option B. (again, we’ll go over how to use all these rules together in a subsequent chapter).
+There’s no independent clause on the left side of the punctuation, so options A and C are eliminated.
+Because the first clause is dependent, you need a comma, which eliminates option B. (You’ll learn how to combine these rules in a later chapter.)

 Let’s do one more.